Grevena: Ottoman period

-Under Ottoman rule, Grevena (Ottoman name Gerebena) was the seat of the kaza of Grevena, Sanjak of Serfice, Manastir Vilayet.
-According to the statistics of Vasil Kanchov ("Macedonia, Ethnography and Statistics"), 600 Greek Christians, 500 Turks, 200 Vallahades (Greek-speaking Muslims), 150 Aromanians and 100 Romani lived in the town in 1900.
+Under Ottoman rule, Grevena was a small administrative and military centre, the seat of a kaza belonging to the Sanjak of Serfiğe within the Vilayet of Manastir.
+According to the statistics of Vasil Kanchov ("Macedonia, Ethnography and Statistics"), 600 Greek Christians, 500 Turks, 200 Greek Muslims, 150 Aromanians and 100 Romani lived in the town in 1900.

+Grevena was a mixed town and a part of its population were Greek-speaking Muslim Vallahades.
+The 1920 Greek census recorded 3,108 people in Grevena, and 200 inhabitants (40 families) were Muslim in 1923.
+Following the Greek–Turkish population exchange, Greek refugee families in Grevena were from East Thrace (6), Asia Minor (33) and Pontus (16) in 1926.
+The 1928 Greek census recorded 3,747 town inhabitants.
+In 1928, the refugee families numbered 52 (194 people).

+Due to its small size, the town's Ottoman past, represented through a few public buildings and the homes of Muslims located in the urban centre, all disappeared during the 20th century.
+A mosque and a madrasa remained in Grevena until the population exchange; later both were destroyed.
+Another mosque existed in Grevena and was converted into a church in 1927; later it and its minaret were demolished, and the church of Agios Achillios built on the site.
+Military barracks remained until World War Two, and were later destroyed.
+The large granite fortress residence (konak) of Veli Bey was destroyed after the population exchange.

 1995 earthquake

 The earthquake that occurred in the region on 13 May 1995 was 6.6 on the Richter magnitude scale, but it caused only material damage.
 The worst hit area was the county of Ventzia.
 There were two foreshocks of lesser intensity that preceded the main earthquake by a few minutes and warned people.
 These warnings sent the population out of their houses.
 When the main earthquake came, it destroyed nearly all the houses in several villages of the Ventzia County – the houses collapsed to the ground – but all the inhabitants were outside.

 Another earthquake on 5 January 2005 measured 4.9 near Grevena.
 It took place at 20:00 local time (EET), and no damage was reported.
 Another earthquake with a measured intensity of 5.4 occurred on 17 July 2007 at 21:23 local time (EET) and was followed by weak aftershocks.
 Some older buildings were lightly damaged in villages northeast of Grevena.